TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 Sends a response back to the broadcaster.
 This block can only be used inside a "when I receive" or "when any broadcast is received" script.

-The value inputted is returned as part of the broadcast reporter’s array of responses.
+The value inputted is returned by the broadcast reporter blocks.
+If multiple responses are enabled for the message, it becomes one entry in the returned array of responses; otherwise it may be returned as the single response.

 ```scratch
 <is (message1 v) received?::#FFBF00>